warpas/warpas.github.io/posts/unfinished/When will you publish the next post?.md

 - - - -
 <**EDITING PASS up to here**>

-My posts don’t appear on a fixed schedule.
-There was close to a week between the first post and the second post.
-Then a bit over 2 weeks before the third post.
-Then the fourth post dropped 9 weeks after that.
+My posts didn’t appear on a fixed schedule up to this point.
+There was close to a week between the first post and the second one.
+Then a bit over 2 weeks before the third one.
+Then the fourth one dropped 9 weeks after that.
 What’s up with that?

 I published the first post over **3 months ago**.
-Over that time I got better at understanding my own process.
-Let’s take another look at the question from the title - “When will you publish the next post?“
+Over that time I got better at understanding my own process. **Let’s take another look at the question from the title** - “When will you publish the next post?“

 The short answer is - There won’t be a fixed schedule for now.
 I have been writing every day, in my spare time and when I have written something I consider worth your while, then it’ll get published.

-If you’re interested in a longer answer, then I’d like to welcome you to explore the topic of writing and publishing posts with me. 😇
+If you’re interested in a longer answer, then you’re welcome to explore the topic of writing and publishing with me. 😇

 - - - -